-PREGNANT WOMEN CODE PRIORITY 333 HIGH PARITY AND YOUNG AGE I The following two (2) conditions must both apply: The woman is under age 20 at date of conception, AND She has had 3 or more previous pregnancies of at least 20 weeks duration, regardless of birth outcome.
-Document: EDC date; number of pertinent pregnancies (of at least 20 weeks gestation) and weeks gestation for each, in the participant's health record 334 LACK OF, OR INADEQUATE PRENATAL CARE I Prenatal care beginning after the 1st trimester (0-13 weeks) Document: Weeks gestation, in participant's health record, when prenatal care began.
+PREGNANT WOMEN CODE PRIORITY 334 LACK OF, OR INADEQUATE PRENATAL CARE I Prenatal care beginning after the 1 st trimester (0-13 weeks) Document: Weeks gestation, in participant's health record, when prenatal care began.
 A pregnancy test is not prenatal care.
 335 MULTI-FETAL GESTATION I More than one (>1) fetus in a current pregnancy.
 Document: Diagnosis and name of the physician that is treating this condition in the participant's health record.
-High Risk: Multi-fetal gestation 336 FETAL GROWTH RESTRICTION I Fetal Growth Restriction (FGR) (replaces the term Intrauterine Growth Retardation (IUGR), may be diagnosed by a physician with serial measurements of fundal height, abdominal girth and can be confirmed with ultrasonography.
+High Risk: Multi-fetal gestation.
+336 FETAL GROWTH RESTRICTION I Fetal Growth Restriction (FGR) (replaces the term Intrauterine Growth Retardation (IUGR), may be diagnosed by a physician with serial measurements of fundal height, abdominal girth and can be confirmed with ultrasonography.
 FGR is usually defined as a fetal weight <10th percentile for gestational age.
 Presence of condition diagnosed, documented, or reported by a physician or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver.
 Fetal Growth Restriction (FGR) must be diagnosed by a physician or a health professional acting under standing orders of a physician.
-Document: Diagnosis in participant's health record High Risk: Fetal Growth Restriction
+Document: Diagnosis in participant's health record.
+High Risk: Fetal Growth Restriction.

-PREGNANT WOMEN CODE PRIORITY 337 HISTORY OF BIRTH OF A LARGE FOR GESTATIONAL AGE INFANT ı Prenatal woman has delivered one (1) or more infants with a birth weight of 9 pounds (4000 gm) or more.
-Document: Birth weight(s) in the participant's health record 338 PREGNANT WOMAN CURRENTLY BREASTFEEDING I Breastfeeding woman who is now pregnant.
+PREGNANT WOMEN CODE PRIORITY 337 HISTORY OF BIRTH OF A LARGE FOR GESTATIONAL AGE INFANT I Any history of giving birth to an infant weighing greater than or equal to 9lbs.
+(4000 grams).
+Presence of condition diagnosed, documented, or reported by a physician or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver.
+Document: Birth weight(s) in the participant's health record.
+338 PREGNANT WOMAN CURRENTLY BREASTFEEDING I Pregnant woman who is currently breastfeeding.
 Note: Refer to or provide appropriate breastfeeding counseling, especially if at risk for not meeting her own nutrient needs, for a decrease in milk supply, or for premature labor.
 339 HISTORY OF BIRTH WITH NUTRITION RELATED CONGENITAL OR BIRTH DEFECT(S) I A prenatal woman with any history of giving birth to an infant who has a congenital or birth defect linked to inappropriate nutritional intake, e.g., inadequate zinc, folic acid (neural tube defect), excess vitamin A (cleft palate or lip).
-Document: Infant(s) congenital and/or birth defect(s) in participant's health record
+Document: Infant(s) congenital and/or birth defect(s) in participant's health record.

-PREGNANT WOMEN CODE PRIORITY NUTRITI ON RELATED MEDICAL CONDITIONS I 341 NUTRIENT DEFICIENCY OR DISEASE Any currently treated or untreated nutrient deficiency or disease.
+PREGNANT WOMEN CODE PRIORITY NUTRIT ION RELATED MEDICAL CONDITIONS I 341 NUTRIENT DEFICIENCY OR DISEASE Any currently treated or untreated nutrient deficiency or disease.
 These include, but are not limited to, Protein Energy Malnutrition, Scurvy, Rickets, Beriberi, Hypocalcemia, Osteomalacia, Vitamin K Deficiency, Pellagra, Xerophthalmia, and Iron Deficiency.
-(See Appendix C) Presence of condition diagnosed, documented, or reported by a or someone working under a physician's orders, or as self-reported by participant.
+(See Appendix C) Presence of condition diagnosed, documented, or reported by a physician or someone working under a physician's orders, or as self-reported by applicant/participant/caregiver.
 Document: Diagnosis and name of the physician that is treating this condition in the participant's health record.
-High Risk: Diagnosed nutrient deficiency disease 342 GASTRO-INTESTINAL DISORDERS: I Diseases or conditions that interfere with the intake, digestion, and or absorption of nutrients.
-The diseases and/or conditions include, but are not limited to: Gastroesophageal reflux disease (GERD)Peptic ulcer Post-bariatric surgery Short bowel syndrome Inflammatory bowel disease, including ulcerative colitis or Crohn's disease Liver disease PancreatitisBiliary tract disease The presence of gastro-intestinal disorders as diagnosed by a physician as self-reported by applicant/participant/caregiver; or as reported or documented by a physician, or someone working under physician's orders.
+High Risk: Diagnosed nutrient deficiency disease.
+342 GASTRO-INTESTINAL DISORDERS: I Diseases or conditions that interfere with the intake, digestion, and or absorption of nutrients.
+The diseases and/or conditions include, but are not limited to: Gastroesophageal reflux disease (GERD)Peptic ulcer Post-bariatric surgeryShort bowel syndrome Inflammatory bowel disease, including ulcerative colitis or Crohn's disease Liver disease PancreatitisBiliary tract disease The presence of gastro-intestinal disorders as diagnosed by a physician as self- reported by applicant/participant/caregiver; or as reported or documented by a physician, or someone working under physician's orders.
 Document: Diagnosis and name of the physician that is treating this condition in the participant's health record.
-High Risk: Diagnosed gastro-intestinal disorder
+High Risk: Diagnosed gastro-intestinal disorder.